 - 2 cups whole raw pecans

-- 1 cup 2 sticks or 8 ounces unsalted butter, very-cold, cut into 1/2 inch cubes
+- 1 cup (aka 8 ounces) unsalted butter, very-cold, cut into 1/2 inch cubes

 - Pre-heat the oven to 375 degrees Fahrenheit.
 For the crust, combine the flour, sugar and salt in a food processor.
 Add the butter and pulse 8 times.
 Add the ice water one tablespoon at a time until it just begins to clump together.
 If you pinch it and it holds together, it's ready, if not it needs more water.
 Knead the dough and shape it into a disc.
 Cover it with plastic and refrigerate it for 30 minutes.

-- In the meantime you can make the pecan filling.
-In small bowl, beat eggs, sugar, salt, butter or margarine,syrup, cornstarch and cream.
+In the meantime you can make the pecan filling.
+In small bowl, beat eggs, sugar, salt, butter or margarine, syrup, flour and creme fraiche.
 Stir in the vanilla extract and the pecans.